 Trees, Shrubs, and Ground Covers

-Trees, shrubs, and ground covers are permanent purchases that increase in both size and value and take little maintenance.
-You can even use many edible plants to add to your landscape.
-They present little extra work except for some added time for harvesting.
+Trees, shrubs, and ground covers are long-term purchases that increase in size and value and don't need much maintenance.
+If you want fresh herbs, fruits, and vegetables, you can use edible plants to add to your landscape.

-Flowers take care and often require replanting, but they can fill in the gaps until your woody plants gain enough size to stand alone.
+Flowers are a simple front yard landscaping idea that needs some care and often requires replanting.
+Still, they can fill in the gaps until your woody plants gain enough size to stand alone.
 Annuals—like kochia, four-o'clock, strawflower, impatiens, moonflower, and angel's-trumpet—and perennials—like peony, bee balm, and hosta—can substitute for shrubs the first year or two.

 Plant Trees for Impact

 Trees (and larger shrubs) are the first components to consider in front-yard design.
-Because a framed view often is much more attractive than a completely revealed view, give serious thought to planting taller trees on either side of your house and at least one behind it.
-Trees give the yard and house a look of permanence, and soften the second story or roofline against the sky.
-If you can afford only one or two mature trees, plant them in the front yard.
+A framed view is often much more inviting than an open view.
+Consider the simple landscaping idea of planting taller trees on either side of your house and one (or more) behind it.
+Trees give the yard and house a look of permanence and soften the second story or roofline against the sky.
+Plant them in the front yard if your budget allows for only one or two mature trees.

-Besides providing framing, trees and larger shrubs, along with the buildings, make up the masses in the landscape.
-Choose and place them for interest of outline, texture, and color in all seasons and for shade and energy control.
+Besides providing framing, trees and larger shrubs – and the buildings –make up the masses in the landscape.
+Choose and place them for the seasonal color interest and for outline and for shade and energy control.
 Harmonize the shapes of the plants—round, pyramidal, weeping—with each other and the structures.
-Give visual relief by judiciously varying leaf size and shape as well as the textures of structural materials.
+Give visual relief by carefully varying leaf size and shape relative to the textures of structural materials.
 Trees and shrubs also are good for marking boundaries and separating functional areas.

 Add Accent Trees

-To add beauty and perhaps additional shade to a front yard, carefully situate accent trees between the street and the house.
-Accent trees make such a lasting impression, you may well identify certain houses by the dogwood or Japanese maple in the front yard.
+To add beauty and additional shade to a front yard, carefully situate accent trees between the street and the house.
+Accent trees make such a lasting impression that you'll find you identify certain homes by the dogwood or Japanese maple in the front yard.
 When selecting accent—also called specimen or ornamental—trees, use reliable native types with good habits and few pest problems.